jav0314/chess-js/docs/css-reference.md

 To convert `px` to `rem`, use the formula: `px/16 = rem`.
 For example, `32px` is `2rem`.

+### Modular stylings

+New ui stylings should be added to a new .css file inside the `styles/components/` folder, then imported to the `main.css`.
+If your new styling is something more global add it to the `styles/` root.

+This ensures our code is searchable and organized.

 ## Normalize.css

 This is an external package for browser resets.
 Never update it directly since lead to inconsistencies and issues when the package is later upgraded via `npm`.